Licensed Mental Health Certification | ONLINE

 All courses are taught in the context of the College of Education’s core values with an emphasis on multicultural awareness

-Topics and Experiences in Mental Health Counseling (ED 503) Spring only--Explores topics and experiences relevant to the clinical practice of mental health counseling.
+Topics and Experiences in Mental Health Counseling (ED 680) Spring only–Explores topics and experiences relevant to the clinical practice of mental health counseling.
 Experiential opportunities include a 20 hour shadowing experience (provided safe conditions exist) in a mental health setting, clinical documentation skills, professional staffing of cases, and crisis management.
 Emerging topics and specialized counseling settings will be addressed.

 Note: Depending on demand, the LMHC classes may add additional sections.

 This program provides a pathway to the LMHC license, which is administered by the Indiana Professional License Agency (IPLA) Behavioral Health and Human Service Board.
-Please refer to the IPLA for details about the LMHC requirements: https://www.in.gov/pla/social.htm
+Please refer to the IPLA for details about the LMHC requirements: State of Indiana

 Do I need to do an Advanced Internship?